Success for local campaigners against intensive poultry unit

-The Environment Agency categorises intensive livestock units as industrial installations and the planning system recognises their huge potential impacts on the environment: an intensive poultry development to house more than 85,000 birds falls under Schedule One of the Town and Country Planning (Environmental Impact Assessment) Regulations 2011, the same category as a new airport or a nuclear power plant.*
+The Environment Agency categorises intensive poultry units as industrial installations and the planning system recognises their huge potential impacts on the environment: an intensive poultry development to house more than 85,000 birds falls under Schedule One of the Town and Country Planning (Environmental Impact Assessment) Regulations 2011, the same category as a new airport or a nuclear power plant.
+(An average broiler unit houses 45,000 to 50,000 birds and most planning applications are for four or more units so most intensive poultry units fall under Schedule One, as does any pig unit that houses more than 3,000 pigs for fattening.)

-But there is an anomaly in the planning system: because intensive livestock units are considered to be farm diversification, there is a presumption that they should be located in the countryside.
+But there is an anomaly in the planning system: because intensive poultry units are considered to be farm diversification, there is a presumption that they should be located in the countryside.

 Herefordshire already has one of the highest densities of intensive poultry units of any county – with more than 1,000 birds per square km (source: Agriculture and Horticulture Development Board) – and the council has received planning applications for more.